 - Whether the boat or boats involved are private or commercial.

-- The function of the owners and operators of the vessels;
+- The function of the owners and operators of the vessels.

-- The type of accident;
+- The type of accident.

-- The types of damages incurred;
+- The damages incurred.

 - Where the accident occurred.

-What sort of damages can I recover?
+What kind of damages can I recover?

 You could be entitled to receive compensation for medical costs, ongoing care, funeral costs, lost wages and future income potential, pain and suffering, punitive damages, depending on the circumstances surrounding your case.

 What if I my injury took place on a cruise ship?

 Cruise ship cases can be incredibly complex.
 Cruise ship operators may have special provisions written into their contracts that require claimants to file any claims against them in a different state, and your contract could also include other provisions that make it even more difficult to file your case.